 Common Defenses for Distribution

-A skilled criminal defense lawyer can use a variety of defenses to get your charges reduced or removed, including arguing that you were not aware you were in possession of a controlled substance or that you were legally allowed to have that substance in a large quantity, that the drugs were for personal use and you had no intention of selling them, or that the police illegally searched your abode and seized the drugs illegally.
+A skilled Oceanside drug crime lawyer can use a variety of defenses to get your charges reduced or removed, including arguing that you were not aware you were in possession of a controlled substance or that you were legally allowed to have that substance in a large quantity, that the drugs were for personal use and you had no intention of selling them, or that the police illegally searched your abode and seized the drugs illegally.

 While the intent to sell is a highly specific offense under California law, prosecutors must successfully prove that you met each of the required elements of the crime in order to convict you.

 Schedule a Consultation With Oceanside Drug Crime Defense Attorney James N. Dicks